alessandrobrunoh/alessandrobrunoh/README.md

 ## 💭 Quote of the Moment

-> "In programming, the hard part isn't solving problems, but deciding what problems to solve." - Paul Graham
+> "The only way to learn a new programming language is by writing programs in it." - Dennis Ritchie

 ---

-*🤖 This profile was automatically updated on 2025-09-09 at 21:02:13 UTC*
+*🤖 This profile was automatically updated on 2025-09-09 at 21:05:27 UTC*